 A holiday like Halloween is a really weird concept for logical thinkers to get their head around.
 Why would people dress up in scary costumes to knock on strangers doors.
 Then why would those strangers give out sweets when someone has tried to scare them!
 You have to admit Halloween is a bit odd!

 A little bit of preparation can help to make sure your kids enjoy Halloween.

 Preparing your autistic child for Halloween

 Preparation for any change or break from the norm is really helpful for most autistic children.
 My son gets so excited about holidays now that I start preparing him early.
-My 6 year old is still non-verbal and struggling to understand spoken language so using visual aids is really important for us.
+Using visual aids is really important for us, this will ensure the kids understand what we are saying.
 Another great way to prepare a child for an event is to use a social story.

 Free Halloween Visual Aid

 Last year I created a free Halloween visual aid that you can use to talk to your child about Halloween.
 I put it up on the bathroom door for the month of October so my kids had time to process it.

 Attention Autism is a brilliant activity for young children.
 It has helped my boy’s attention enormously.
 For Halloween why not have a themed bucket.
 You get lots of spinning wands, noise makers and Halloween themed items in the shops that can be used.
 I tend to buy lots in the first week of November when its all on sale and save it for next year.
 A lovely idea is to use a witches cauldron rather than a bucket for some extra spooky points .